Loading...

 Portion Control

-Limit the portion size of both kala chana and plain paratha to keep the carbohydrate load manageable.
+Reduce the portion size of both the kala chana and plain paratha to minimize overall carbohydrate intake, which can help manage glucose levels.

 Incorporate Healthy Fats